multiversx/mx-chain-simulator-go/README.md

         # round-duration-in-milliseconds parameter specifies the duration of a simulated round.
 The timestamp between two headers will correspond to the round duration but will not reflect real-time
         round-duration-in-milliseconds = 6000
         # rounds-per-epoch specifies the number of rounds per epoch
+        # initial-round when the chain simulator will start
+        initial-round = 1
         rounds-per-epoch = 20
         # mx-chain-go-repo will be used to fetch the node configs folder
         mx-chain-go-repo = "https://github.com/multiversx/mx-chain-go"